-Congregation Shaarie Torah has only had nine Rabbis in the last 109 years.
-Rabbi Joshua Rose officially began on July 15th 2014.
+Congregation Shaarie Torah has had ten Rabbis since beginning in 1905.
 Since the late 2000’s Shaarie Torah has benefited from several significant changes, including women’s full participation in services and affiliation with the United Synagogues of Conservative Judaism.

 The congregation quickly grew in size and activity: Its services were well attended and its members were leaders in the Portland community, scholars from European Yeshivot, and congregants who taught classes in Talmud and Mishnah.
 In the early 1930s, Rabbi Joseph B. Fain, a renowned Lithuanian scholar, was called to the pulpit and served Shaarie Torah until his retirement in 1949.
 Also in the early thirties, Cantor Yonia Glantz was brought to Portland.
 A young man, he married and reared a family here, serving the congregation with distinction until his death, in 1962.